Asian immigration to Australia: History

-Early immigration, 2300-2000 BCE
+Early immigration, 2300–2000 BCE

 A study of Indigenous Australian DNA has found that Indigenous Australians may have mixed with people of Indian origin about 4,200 years ago, around 2000 BCE.
 This is supported by evidence of flint tools and Indian dogs being introduced from India at this time, as well as changes in tool technology and food processing in the Australian archaeological record.

 There are two theories for this migration of genes from India to Australia.
 One theory is that some Indians had contact with people in Indonesia, who eventually transferred those genes from India to Aboriginal Australians.
 The other theory is that a group of Indians migrated directly from India to Australia and intermingled with the locals.
-This mixed ancestry may also explain the facial similarities between the Vedda people of Sri Lanka and Australo-Melanesians, as both groups share ancestry with Andamaneseaborigines and Indo-Aryan migrants.
+This mixed ancestry may also explain the facial similarities between the Vedda people of Sri Lanka and Australo-Melanesians, as both groups share ancestry with Andamanese aborigines and Indo-Aryan migrants.
 It is now clear that this mixed ancestry also includes Dravidians, as the Andamanese people also intermixed with the now extinct Elamites.

-Pre-colonial era, 1627-1787 CE
+Pre-colonial era, 1627–1787 CE

 It is also known that northern Aboriginal Australians had interactions with ethnic Chinese traders, though the extent of these interactions is debated.
 The first recorded link between China and Australia occurred during the establishment of the Colony of New South Wales.
 Three ships of the First Fleet, Scarborough, Charlotte and Lady Penrhyn, sailed to Canton after depositing their convicts in the colony to purchase tea and other Chinese goods to sell on their return to Britain.
 Seamen from eastern Indonesian ports such as Kupang and Makassar also visited Australia's northern coast, collecting trepang or sea cucumber to trade with China.
 Although they did not settle in Australia, some of these seamen took Indigenous wives and their descendants can be found in many north coast populations today.